software-students-spring2025/3-python-package-package/README.md

 python -m magic8ballfortunes
 ```

 This will clear your screen and prompt you to choose a type of fortune.
-(Note: Options 2 and 4 are marked with TODOs in the current version.)

 ## Running Tests